eclipsesource/tabris-js/doc/runtime.md

 [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)|`new WeakMap(iterable)`
 [WeakSet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet)|`new WeakSet(iterable)`

+*) Since Tabris.js 3.3

 Notable feature NOT supported:

 Feature|Example|Alternative
 --- | --- | ---
 [import/](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)[export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)|`import * as foo from 'foo';`|`const foo = require('foo');`
-[async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)|`await fn();`|`fn().then(cb);`
 [JSX](./JSX.md)|`<TextView />`|`new TextView()`
 [Types/Interfaces](./typescript.md)|`const foo: string;`|`const foo;`

 ### Compiled JavaScript Projects

-There are various tools that provide some kind of JavaScript pre-processing to allow the use of constructs (and sometimes APIs) that would otherwise not be supported at runtime, or to optimize the code in some way.
-Particularly popular in this category is [Babel](https://babeljs.io/), which  works fine with Tabris.js.
-However, using the `tabris init` command and choosing the "Compiled" option will create a project using the [TypeScript](http://typescriptlang.org/) compiler [`tsc`](http://www.typescriptlang.org/docs/handbook/compiler-options.html), which we recommend even for JavaScript projects.
-Not only is this a less complex setup than a comparable *Babel* configuration, it can also provide better auto completion support and eases migration to TypeScript should this be desired later on.
+There are many tools (e.g. [TypeScript](http://typescriptlang.org/),  [Babel](https://babeljs.io/), [WebPack](https://webpack.js.org/)) that provide some kind of JavaScript pre-processing.
+In Tabris.js this can enable the use of syntax (see above) that would otherwise not be supported at runtime.

+The Tabris.js project templates provided by the `tabris init` command use the [TypeScript](http://typescriptlang.org/) compiler ([`tsc`](http://www.typescriptlang.org/docs/handbook/compiler-options.html)) to provide ES6 Module syntax and JSX support in JavaScript code.
+We generally recommend `tsc` over Babel, even for non-TypeScript projects.
+This is because it requires less dependencies and configuration, provides better auto completion in your IDE, and eases migration to TypeScript should this be desired later on.
-With this kind of setup `.js` files now can use the ES6 module syntax ([import/](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)[export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)) and async functions ([async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)).
-It also supports [JSX](./JSX.md) syntax in `.jsx` files.

 ### TypeScript Projects

-TypeScript is recommended over JavaScript for all serious software development efforts.
-Since `tabris init` creates a JavaScript/TypeScript hybrid project, everything from the previous section still applies here.
+Since `tabris init` creates a JavaScript/TypeScript hybrid projects, everything from the previous section still applies here.
 You simply create `.ts` and `.tsx` files instead of `.js` and `.jsx` files.
 Further notes on TypeScript support can be found [here](./typescript.md).